 Most Affordable Universities in Shanghai

-As one of the world’s biggest and most modern cities, Shanghai is not a cheap place to live.
+As one of the world’s biggest and most modern cities, Shanghai is not the cheapest place to live.
 In 2021, it is ranked the third most expensive city in Asia for expats to live in, right after Hong Kong and Tokyo.
 Of course, you can always apply for scholarships, find affordable lodging with roommates, and limit extra spending on travel and fancy dinners.
 But going to an affordable university always helps!

 In general, Chinese universities are much cheaper than universities in the US or UK.
 And depending on your program, the tuition fees will of course be different: a non-degree Chinese course will cost less than a PhD no matter which university.
 But here are the cheapest universities in Shanghai in general for you to consider: